vedph/cadmus-codicology-shell/README.md

 ### 3.0.2

+- 2022-12-06:
+  - updated packages.
+  - fixed codicology instance not reset properly on new instance.
 - 2022-12-03:
   - fixes to button styles.
   - changed code template for editing multiple entries in an array.
 See below.